MrKalister/send_message_WhatsApp/README.md

 # send_message_WhatsApp
 ### Description:
+Exploring the capabilities of the PyAutoGUI library.
 The project send message WhatsApp with use PyAutoGUI.
 ### Technologies:
 * Python 3.9.10
 * PyAutoGUI==0.9.53